Qualitative Measures of Academic Progress

 Reinstatement of Financial Aid Eligibility

 If financial aid eligibility is suspended, a student may qualify to have their financial aid reinstated by completing enough credits, without financial aid, to satisfy all satisfactory academic requirements (quarterly credit completion, Cumulative GPA and Pace of Progression).
+Additionally, students who seek reinstatement this way must, at a minimum, complete and pass every class attempted and earn at least a 2.0 quarterly GPA.

 Petitions for Reinstatement of Financial Aid